 - a.
-These Standing Orders apply to the meetings and actions of Saltash Town Council, and to its Committees and Sub Committees and supersede as and when required any delegated authorities as required and as may be in place from time to time. - b.
-Nothing within these Standing Orders may be taken as having precedence over relevant legislation and in particular the relevant provisions of the Local Government Act, 1972 Schedule 12, Part IV. - c.
-All or part of a standing order, except one that incorporates mandatory statutory requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - d.
-A motion to add to, vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory requirements, shall be proposed by a special motion, the written notice by at least six (6) Councillors to be given to the Proper Officer in accordance with Standing Order 10. - e.
-Any variation or amendment to these Standing Orders, including their Appendices, will not come into force until they have been adopted by resolution passed by a two-thirds majority of the full Council, having given one month's notice of the agreed changes. - f.
+These Standing Orders apply to the meetings and actions of Saltash Town Council, and to its Committees and Sub Committees and supersede as and when required any delegated authorities as required and as may be in place from time to time. over relevant legislation and in particular the relevant provisions of the Local Government Act, 1972 Schedule 12, Part IV. - b.
+All or part of a standing order, except one that incorporates mandatory statutory requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - c.
+A motion to add to, vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory requirements, shall be proposed by a special motion, the written notice by at least six (6) Councillors to be given to the Proper Officer in accordance with Standing Order 10. - d.
+Any variation or amendment to these Standing Orders, including their Appendices, will not come into force until they have been adopted by resolution passed by a two-thirds majority of the full Council, having given one month's notice of the agreed changes. - e.
 A printed copy of these Standing Orders and their Appendices shall be kept by the Proper Officer and shall be available for inspection by any member of the Public and made available on the Council website.
-An electronic or printed copy of the Standing Orders shall be given to each member of the Council by the Clerk as soon as possible following the member's Declaration of Acceptance of Office, and a printed or electronic copy, as requested, of the Standing Orders and their Appendices be given to all Members by the Clerk on request. - g.
-The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.
+An electronic or printed copy of the Standing Orders shall be given to each member of the Council by the Clerk as soon as possible following the member's Declaration of Acceptance of Office, and a printed or electronic copy, as requested, of the Standing Orders and their Appendices be given to all Members by the Clerk on request. - f.
+The decision of the Chairman of a meeting as to the application of standing orders at the meeting shall be final.